 - Knead the dough until you’ve incorporated nearly all the flour into the clump of dough.
 Occasionally, wipe the dough along the sides of the bowl to catch any loose flour.

 - When nearly all the loose flour has been incorporated into the dough, turn everything over the counter or a work surface and knead the dough for another 2 to 3 minutes.
 The dough will feel a little tacky and may stick to your fingers a little.
 However, it shouldn’t be overly sticky.
-If it is very sticky, add another tablespoon of flour and work it into the dough.
+If it is very sticky, add 1 to 2 tablespoons of rice flour and work it into the dough.
 Shape the dough into a disc.
 The dough should look relatively smooth.

 Shape and Cut the Dough